seek-oss/koala/src/requestLogging/README.md

   },
   "status": 500,
-  "internalErrorString": "ExpiredTokenException: The security token included in the request is expired", "msg": "request log",
+  "internalErrorString": "ExpiredTokenException: The security token included in the request is expired", "err": {
+    "message": "The security token included in the request is expired", "name": "ExpiredTokenException",
+    "stack": "..."
+  },
+  "msg": "request log",
   "time": "2018-10-16T00:44:41.055Z",
   "v": 0